-Breckenridge restaurants offer a wide variety of delicious dining with something for everyone.
+Breckenridge, CO restaurants offer a wide variety of delicious dining with something for everyone.
 This unique mountain town serves up some of the best dining in the region in locales that range from rustic to regal.
 With more than 75 restaurants and bars to choose from, the only problem you might have is deciding where “not to eat”.
 A quick stroll down main street is an easy way to explore the culinary options available or use our recommendations for places to eat in town as a starting guide.
-No matter what dining options you seek, Breckenridge restaurants have something for every taste bud and every budget.
+No matter what dining options you seek, Breckenridge dining has something for every taste bud and every budget.

 Downstairs at Eric’s: